Now all roads lead to France and heavy is the tread

 A Swiss Outpost Guarding a Pass to Italy

 Since Switzerland was a neutral country, its frontiers had to be guarded to prevent the warring armies crossing them, deliberately or accidentally.
 However there were occasions when the border was crossed.
 The start of the war was one of the points at which there was the greatest fear amongst the Swiss of invasion, in case the French or Germans tried to gain an advantage by outflanking their enemy through Switzerland.
 The frontiers were guarded by the Swiss army.
-Above: The frontier at Basel, blocked at the start of the war.
+Above: the frontier at Basel, blocked at the start of the war.

 A Swiss Guard and German Soldier Chat at the Border

 The Swiss strictly enforced their frontier.
 Under international law, troops from the belligerents who crossed the Swiss border (for whatever reason) had to be interned.
-While such interments were perceived as a humanitarian gesture by a strategically important neutral nation, they also helped save the Swiss tourism industry.
+While such internments were perceived as a humanitarian gesture by a strategically important neutral nation, they also helped save the Swiss tourism industry.
 Between January 1916 and August 1919, nearly 68,000 wounded or sick officers and men were interned in Switzerland; 37,515 French, 4,326 Belgians, 21,000 Germans and 4,081 British, enlivened otherwise deserted resorts.
-Germans were interned in German-speaking regions. particularly around Davos.
+Germans were interned in German-speaking regions, particularly around Davos.
 French and Belgians were scattered mainly throughout the francophone areas.
-When the British soldiers arrived, at the end of May 1916, they were concentrated in areas popular with English speaking tourists before the war, the main centres being Chateau d’Oex and Mürren but with smaller groups in other communities according to employment, education and medical needs.
+When the British soldiers arrived, at the end of May 1916, they were concentrated in areas popular with English speaking tourists before the war, the main centers being Chateau d’Oex and Mürren but with smaller groups in other communities according to employment, education and medical needs.

-Switzerland Was the Place To Be Interred
+Switzerland Was the Place to Be Interned

 French, German, Italian, British or American aircraft also sometimes accidentally crossed onto Swiss soil.
-In certain cases the plane landed because the airmen did not realise they had crossed the frontier, while other times injuries to the crew meant they had to land immediately.
+In certain cases the plane landed because the airmen did not realize they had crossed the frontier, while other times injuries to the crew meant they had to land immediately.
 Very occasionally, Swiss territory was actually attacked, most frequently through being bombed by aircraft.
 The town of Porrentruy was bombed several times.
-It was located in a small section of Swiss territory that projected out into France, and was only about 12km or 7 miles away from the point where the Western Front (the French and German front lines) met the Swiss frontier.
+It was located in a small section of Swiss territory that projected out into France, and was only about 12 km or 7 miles away from the point where the Western Front (the French and German front lines) met the Swiss frontier.
 This seems to have meant that there was potential for either side to make a navigational error and drop bombs on Swiss land.

 On 7 October 1918, Swiss neutrality was infringed in an attack that caused great public controversy in Switzerland.
 An observation balloon tethered between Miécourt and Cornol (near Porrentruy, around 2-3km (1.5 miles) over the border into Switzerland) was shot down by a German aircraft.
 The burning balloon fell to earth and the Swiss soldier acting as observer, Lieutenant Walter Flury, was killed.
-Some Swiss newspapers questioned whether the attack was really an error or had been pre-planned, since the balloon was clearly marked as Swiss.
+Some Swiss newspapers questioned whether the attack was really an error or had been planned, since the balloon was clearly marked as Swiss.
 Below is a balloon similar to the one that was shot down.
-Such apparently direct attacks were very rare however.
+Such apparently direct attacks were very rare, however.

 The Wartime Economy

 Switzerland's 1913 GDP per capita was the highest in the world.
 Its economy would be strongly affected by the First World War, negatively as well as positively.
 On the one hand, the import of foodstuff and raw materials deteriorated towards the end of the war and inflation reduced the purchasing power of a large part of the population.
 Predictably, the important tourism sector suffered from enormous losses.
 On the other hand, many exporting industrial firms enjoyed a strong demand for their products during the first half of the war, those selling strategic war material registered profits even until the end of the war.
 According to one estimate, both real GDP and GDP per capita declined by 11 percent between 1913 and 1918.
-Real wages deteriorated during the war but caught up in the post-war period.
+Real wages deteriorated during the war but caught up in the postwar period.

 Being neutral and contiguous to both Germany and France and their allies, the Swiss managed to trade with both countries throughout the war, although the balance was much in favor of the Allies.
 Here's one interesting example.
 Due to their long experience in precision instrumentation, the Swiss made the world's best artillery fuses.
-Also, Swiss businessmen were "world class" at evading goverment attempts to keep the German trade and Allied trade compartmentalized.
+Also, Swiss businessmen were "world class" at evading government attempts to keep the German trade and Allied trade compartmentalized.
 This led to the incongruous situation where German coal and steel helped produce 25 million artillery shell fuses for the British, as well as over 121 million components used in assembling other fuses all used in artillery shells fired at the Germans.

-World War I did cause a General Strike in Switzerland, however.
+World War I did cause a general strike in Switzerland, however.
 See our article HERE.

 A Swiss Observation Balloon